 Mats Sundin: The first European-born player to be drafted first overall in the NHL Entry Draft.
 He was drafted by the Quebec Nordiques in 1989, and subsequently traded to the Maple Leafs in 1994.
 After a 94-point season in 1995-96, he would be named the captain of the Leafs, serving that position until he was traded to the Canucks in 2009.
 During that tenure, he would end up becoming the all-time leader in scoring for the Leafs, and be a key centerpiece of the team's offensive efforts.

-Ryan Getzlaf and Corey Perry: A duo that along with the now-returning Dustin Penner lead the "Kid Line" that pushed the Ducks to the Stanley Cup.
+Ryan Getzlaf and Corey Perry: A duo that along with the Dustin Penner lead the "Kid Line" that pushed the Ducks to the Stanley Cup.
 Both are the same age, form a one-two punch that even lead to a goal in the 2010 Olympics final, and got some commends: Getzlaf is the current captain, and Perry won both the Hart and the Rocket Richard trophies.

 Bobby Orr: Unquestionably the greatest defenseman to play hockey and about the only player giving Gretzky competition for "best ever", yet had his career cut short due to a plague of knee injuries.
 Won the Cup twice with the Bruins.
 Scored "The Goal" to win the Stanley Cup in 1970, one of the most iconic moments in NHL history.